liamstewart23/WordPressForceDeletePost/readme.txt

 Contributors: gingeds
 Tags: force, delete, posts, post, trash, skip
 Requires at least: 4.0.0
-Tested up to: 5.9
+Tested up to: 5.9.1
 Requires PHP: 5.6
 Stable tag: trunk

 Deleting Posts has never been so fast!

 This lightweight plugin adds the ability for administrators to instantly delete posts by adding a Force Delete Button to the Post List for Pages, Posts, and all Custom Post Types.
-Clicking the Force Delete Button will delete the item and skip the trash.
+Clicking the Force Delete Button will delete the item instantly by skipping the trash.

 == Installation ==
 Activate and you're set!